LibreTranslate/LibreTranslate/README.md

 ## Discourse Plugin

 You can use this [discourse translator plugin](https://github.com/LibreTranslate/discourse-translator) to translate [Discourse](https://discourse.org) topics.
-To install it simply add to `/var/discourse/containers/app.yml` the discourse-translator URL as follows:
+To install it simply modify `/var/discourse/containers/app.yml`:

 ```
 ## Plugins go here